nicolastmaia/WebRTCLearn/README.md

 ## Running
 - The client can be run simply by opening the client.html file in your browser.
 - To run the server, simply open the WebRTCLearn.sln file in Visual Studio and hit Ctrl+F5.

+## OBS
+The file to be streamed from server to client is defined in the variable TESTE_FILENAME in the Program.cs file in the server application.
+Change it to the path of a .wav file with sampling rate 16KHz on your machine to hear it on the client.
+If it's only for testing, any audio file will work, but the audio may be distorted when it gets to the client.